Rebates and Financing

 • Special Promotions - Your utility or contractor may offer additional incentives to act before a certain date or purchase a certain product.

-• Income eligible Incentives – Many of the Vermont utilities have an income sensitivity component to their rebates.
-If your household income meets a certain threshold then you may be eligible for additional rebates or credits.
+• Income-eligible Incentives – Many Vermont utilities have an income sensitivity component to their rebates.
+If your household income meets a certain threshold, you may be eligible for additional rebates or credits.

-• No or Low interest financing – There are many organizations and credit unions that offer "Energy Efficiency" loans to pay for your energy upgrades over time.
-Many of these loans are offered with very low interest rates and depending on income, may be interest free.
-In many cases the cost of the energy you save each month will pay for your monthly payment.
+• No or Low-interest financing – There are many financial organizations and credit unions that offer "Energy Efficiency" loans to pay for your energy upgrades over time.
+Many of these loans are offered with very low interest rates and depending on income, may be interest-free.
+In many cases, the cost of the energy you save each month will pay for your monthly payment.

 A SPECIAL NOTE ABOUT THE INFLATION REDUCTION ACT: